SAIS-S2S-Technology/Roadmap/README.md

 ### You are part of this

 We want to build partnerships with you.
 We are a collaborative platform and strive to engage partners who can guide and advise us or seek to contribute in other ways.
+In addition to the below links, please also refer to the [partnership section](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/Roadmap.md#why-we-seek-partnerships) of the roadmap.

 If you are a **potential adviser**, please refer to the [adviser presentation](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/ADVISER_deck.pdf).